LupertEverett/pywrightide/Readme.md

 # PyWright IDE: A simple IDE for working on PyWright games.

-This project is a curious experiment made with Python and PyQt, that aims at making developing PyWright games easier.

-Includes a tabbed text editor with syntax highlighting, dialogs to create new or interact with games/cases, and asset browsers.
+This project is a simple IDE written in Python and PyQt, that aims to make developing PyWright games easier.
+It features a tabbed text editor with syntax highlighting, dialogs to create new or interact with games/cases, and asset browsers.

 ## Dependencies

 * A recent Python version (3.10+)
-* PyQt5 and QScintilla for Python
+* PyQt6 and PyQt6-QScintilla
 * pygame (only for playing sounds)

 ## Usage